ysaito2/blog/about.markdown

     - mahattan project - development of atomic bomb in only 6 years (1939~1945)
     - apollo project - landing a man on moon within a decade
 - how do you develop developed countries?

+&nbsp;

+### what do i want to be
+- hacker engineer with expertise in multiple domains
+    - strong background in software/algorithms
+    - molecular dynamics
+    - data science
+    - structural engineering
+    - biology
+    - electronics
+    - reinforcement learning
+- great scientist
+- great entreprenuer - practical to be able to combine good technology with good business model